Five Structural Challenges of Returnable Assets Ops

 As regulatory scrutiny increases under PPWR, EPR, and circular economy mandates, the lack of auditable visibility over returnable assets turns into both an operational risk and a financial liability.

-Service levels in logistics are tightly linked to the availability and condition of returnable assets.
-When plastic pallets, roll cages, or specialized carriers are delayed, damaged, or unavailable, the impact shows up evidently in missed dispatches, slower turnarounds, and broken delivery commitments.
+Good service delivery in logistics are tightly linked to the availability and condition of returnable assets.
+When plastic pallets, roll cages, or specialized carriers are delayed, damaged, or unavailable, the impact shows up evidently in SLA failures in terms of missed dispatches, slower turnarounds, and broken delivery commitments.

 Usually, teams do not know which assets are available, where they are held up, or whether they are fit for reuse.
 This forces last-minute workarounds such as expedited shipments, asset substitutions, or manual coordination across teams and partners, all of which reduce operational efficiency.